dotnet/aspnetcore/src/Microsoft.AspNetCore.SpaServices/README.md

 <link rel="stylesheet" href="~/dist/mystyles.css" asp-append-version="true" />
 ```

-**Note** This technique (writing the built `.css` file to disk) is ideal for production use.
+**Note:** This technique (writing the built `.css` file to disk) is ideal for production use.
 But note that, at development time, *it does not support Hot Module Replacement (HMR)*.
 You will need to reload the page each time you edit your `.less` file.
 This is a known limitation of `extract-text-webpack-plugin`.
 If you have constructive opinions on how this can be improved, see the [discussion here](https://github.com/webpack/extract-text-webpack-plugin/issues/30).

 ### Enabling webpack dev middleware